 Best Neck Gaiters

-It is quite possible that some of you clicked on this wondering what on earth a neck gaiter was.
+It is quite possible that some of you are wondering, “What on earth a neck gaiter is?”
 No, it has nothing to do with an alligator.
 Instead, it is an article of clothing that is used to cover your neck in cold climates (most of the time).
 Even though they are designed to protect your neck, most will have the ability to contour to the rest of your head (nose, ears, etc.) providing even more warmth.
 As with anything else, though, some neck gaiters are better than others.
 Whether through design, warmth, fabric, or any other factors, some are simply superior.

 - Buff Multifunctional